ellakoa/postcard-poem/content/posts/the-abandoned-house.md

 Tripped by brambles or were they bony hands?
 Grasping our feet as we ran in retreat.
 Down a path that twisted and snaked,
-Turning legs to jelly, stirring dread in our belly Dead flower heads nodding., or were they skulls?
+Turning legs to jelly, stirring dread in our belly.
+Dead flower heads nodding., or were they skulls?
 Jaws hung open.
 Whispering, wait……wait…..as we ran towards the open gate.
 Stopped, in our tracks by a thunderous groan